 Complete the intake application form or contact us at 954.736.2497.
 To complete and submit the intake application form, please follow the instructions below carefully:

-*This intake application should only be used if the tenant has received Court papers.
-If the tenant is experiencing bad conditions in the place or has just received a 3-day Notice requesting payment of rent, they should not proceed with filing the intake, but should call the Legal Aid hotline phone number: (954) 736-2431.
+*The intake application form should only be used if the tenant has already received Court papers.
+Tenants that have only received a 3-day notice requesting payment of rent or which are experiencing negative living conditions, should not complete the intake form, but should call the Legal Aid hotline at 954.736.2431.

 On August 31, 2020, Florida Governor Ron DeSantis extended the application of Executive Order 20-180 suspending until the end of September the final action of an eviction for lack of payment of rent against tenants affected by COVID-19.
 In other words, even if these tenants lose the eviction litigation they cannot be removed from the place they are renting until October 1, 2020.